Supermajority: Two-thirds

-Three-fifths, or 60 percent
+Three-fifths

 Another type of supermajority is three-fifths (60 percent).
 This requirement could also be qualified to include the entire membership or to include those present.

 In 2006, the Constitution of Florida was amended to require a 60% majority to pass new constitutional amendments by popular vote.

-In Poland, the Sejm (lower house of the bicameral parliament of Poland) requires a three-fifths majority of MPs to overturn a veto from the President of Poland.
+In Poland, the Sejm (lower house of the bicameral parliament of Poland) requires a three-fifths majority of MPs present to overturn a veto from the President of Poland.

+A three-fifths majority is needed to break a filibuster in the United States Senate, according to the Senate's own rules.

+Procedural decisions in the United Nations Security Council require a de facto three-fifths majority (spelled out in the United Nations Charter as nine out of fifteen members).

 55%

 For the Montenegrin independence referendum held in 2006 the European Union envoy Miroslav Lajčák proposed independence if a 55% supermajority of votes are cast in favor with a minimum turnout of 50%.
 Such procedure, ultimately accepted by the government of Montenegro, was somewhat criticized as overriding the traditional practice of requiring a two-thirds supermajority, as practiced in all former Yugoslav countries before (including the previous referendum in Montenegro).
 The requirement for 50% turnout has also been criticized for causing no-show paradoxes.

 In 2016, the Constitution of Colorado was amended to require a 55% majority to pass new constitutional amendments by popular vote.
 It had previously been a simple majority.